1583 Assembly of Notables: Debt and mismanagement

-During the latter 1570s the kingdoms financial situation was precarious.
+During the latter 1570s the kingdom's financial situation was precarious.
 In 1576, for example, the royal revenues totalled around 14,000,000 livres, while the state debt equalled 101,000,000 livres.
 In light of this situation, king Henri III abandoned the notion of sweeping away venal office (state offices that you paid to acquire) expanded the alienation of the royal domain (selling off crown lands to private individuals) and undertook a program of taxing the towns while also subjecting them to forced loans.
 In an effort to control inflation in 1577, it was proposed that the écu (crown) be re-valued as being equivalent to three livres (pounds).
 In the edict of Poitiers the accounting system of the kingdom was tied to the écu au soleil as opposed to a fictional accounting unit.
 While this controlled inflation to a certain degree, over time the accounting unit of the écu began to diverge from the physical currency.

-The provinces baulked at the fiscal demands of the crown in 1578–1579, with the provincial Estates of Bourgogne, Bretagne and Normandie refusing to yield despite the sending of royal commissioners.
+The provinces baulked at the fiscal demands of the crown in 1578–1579, with the provincial Estates of Burgundy, Brittany and Normandy refusing to yield despite the sending of royal commissioners.
 To this end they cited their privileges.
 Real reform was demanded.
 In 1579 Henri issued the Grand Ordonnance de Blois which was composed of 363 articles and aimed at addressing grievances raised in the Estates General of 1576.
 This ordonnance declared a reduction in the membership of the sovereign courts and présidieux courts, prohibited the venality of office and legislated on the alienation of the royal domain.
 It also weighed in on the king's household, the functioning of the army, access to ecclesiastical office and the various responsibilities of members of the royal courts.
 While the peaces of Bergerac in 1577 and Fleix in 1580 relieved some of the financial pressures on the crown this was not to last.
 During 1580 Henri tasked four financial specialists (Antoine de Nicolay, the seigneur de Chenailles, Pierre de Fit and Nicolas du Gué) with studying the practicality of the redemption of the royal domain.
 This commission informed him of the overall value of the royal domain (alienated or not), which was put at around 50,000,000 livres.
 The exploration of the possibility of repurchases was not able to progress significantly before Henri was obliged to alienate more of the royal domain.